obsidian-tasks-group/obsidian-tasks/docs/Scripting/Placeholders.md

 ## Things to be aware of

-## Known Limitations

 - The symbols are case-sensitive:
   - `query.file.fileName` is not recognised

-  - `path includes {{query.file.fileName}}` gives:
-  - `Missing Mustache data property: query.file.fileName`
-- Error handling
-  - The reference to `Mustache` in error messages may be confusing??
-  - Use of unrecognised symbols inside `{{ }}` is spotted, and the name is written out
-  - But if you write `{{queryx.file.filename}}`, it doesn't get past `queryx`
-  - So the error would be:
-    - `Missing Mustache data property: queryx`
-- If there is an error, the entire input string is written out, and it can be hard to spot the problem line
-  - At the moment the whole query is checked as one string, so the error message contains the whole input, making any problem a little harder to space
+## Known Limitations

-- It complains about any unrecognised template values in comments, even though comments are then ignored
+- It complains about any unrecognised placeholders in comments, even though comments are then ignored.
-- explanations
+- Explanations:
-  - `explain` instructions only show the expanded text
+  - `explain` instructions only show the expanded text.
-  - It would be nice to also show the original variable name, and then the expanded text
+  - It would be nice to also show the original variable name, and then the expanded text.
-- use in regular expressions is allowed
+- Use in regular expressions is allowed
-  - but due to characters with special meanings in reg ex, it is not recommended to use them
+  - but due to [[Regular Expressions#Special characters|characters with special meanings]] in regular expressions, it is not recommended to use them.
-- when you rename a file containing a tasks query block with variable names in, the query block is not updated
+- When you rename a file containing a tasks query block with variable names in, the query block is not automatically updated:
   - the workaround is to close and re-open the file containing the query.

 ## Missing Features

 - Searching by today's date or time
-- Get date string from file names
+- Getting date strings from file names

 ## Technical Details

-The templating library used is [mustache.js](https://www.npmjs.com/package/mustache).
+- The templating library used is [mustache.js](https://www.npmjs.com/package/mustache).
+- Error-checking to detect use of unknown variables is implemented via [mustache-validator](https://www.npmjs.com/package/mustache-validator).